Potasya/customer-onboarding/README.md

 ## Description

-This assignment involves creating an Angular application with two main screens, which include a personal details feature based on the provided design.
+Angular application with two main screens, which include a personal details feature based on the provided design.

-The assignment should contain these Angular features:
+Angular features:

  - Routing and Navigation
  - Reactive Forms
- - State Management (preferably NgRx)
+ - State Management

-Additionally, at least one Angular Best Practice should be implemented.

 ## Acceptance Criteria